-In most cases, it is extremely difficult to prove any form of discrimination in the workplace, and especially in the hiring process.
-Ageism is no exception.
 Very few employers will come right out and say that they’re not hiring you because you’re too old.
-And what are the odds you could prove they did so even if they were to behave in such an idiotic fashion?
-This is not to say that it’s impossible to win a court case involving age discrimination, but you’ll need to convince a judge or jury (or at least a pro bono attorney) not only that you were discriminated against, but that you have enough proof to reasonably support your contention.
-When it comes to the hiring process, it may be nearly impossible without certain factors on your side.
+And what are the odds you could prove they did so even if they were to be that honest?
+This is not to say that it’s impossible to win a court case involving age discrimination, but you’ll need to convince a judge or jury (or at least a pro bono attorney) not only that you were discriminated against, but that you are able to reasonably support your contention.
+When it comes to proving age discrimination in the hiring process, it may be nearly impossible without certain factors on your side.

-Just because you happen to have a pretty good idea that you weren’t hired because of your age doesn’t mean you can prove it to the satisfaction of judicial review.
+Your powers of observation may have told you the likely outcome of the interview.
+But how do you prove age discrimination was the reason you weren’t hired?
 Suppose, for example, that you applied online, went through a phone interview, and were told that you were the top candidate for the job due to your experience and winning personality.
 Then you showed up at the office for a formal interview.
 The hiring agent got one look at you and realized you’ve been voting since before he was born.
-You knew immediately that you were out of the running; you saw it in his eyes.
+You knew immediately that you were out of the running.
+It showed in his eyes.
 You went through the motions of the interview, doing your best to impress, but you knew it was over the minute he saw the silver in your hair.
 Ouch.